cylnn-dev/binary-text-classification-template/README.md

-# Binary Text Classification using PyTorch and HuggingFace
+# Binary Text Classification using PyTorch and HuggingFace (for Template Purposes)

 Detailed explanations on: [cylnn-dev](https://cylnn-dev.github.io/)

 This project was written months ago when I was doing my internship at a conversational AI company.
 They wanted to test their in-house purified data with well-known transformers.
 Since then, I have deleted all private credentials and changed the dataset to the IMDB Large Movie Review.
-Feel free to try another binary text classification datasets.
+Feel free to try another binary text classification dataset.

 NOTE: Do not forget to run split_csv_script.py before beginning.
 It will create train.csv and test.csv.